soosiey/LeagueLearning/README.md

 ## Currently finished:

     * Basic W/L statistic for recent games
+    * Perform logistic regression to get weights
+    * use weights on test set -> achieved ~91% accuracy

 ## Need to do:

     * Get ability to poll player game status (in game or not)
-    * Perform a learning test on test data set -> logistic regression
     * Perform a test on the fly at various points throughout a game
     * Wrap up project into a simple user interface
 ## Extras: